okwolo/okwolo/goo-js/README.md

 This syntax allows middleware to read, edit, cancel or perform async operations for any action.

 Middleware functions in an array are nested so that index 0 encompasses index 1.

+When calling the callback, action_type, params can be omitted.
+In this case, their most recent value will be used.

 ### `watchers`